About the Credo Festival

 • David Chan, Violin – Rice University; former Concertmaster, MET Orchestra

-• Thomas Cooper, Violin – Concertmaster, Du Bois Orchestra
+• Thomas Lee Cooper, Violin – Concertmaster, Du Bois Orchestra

 • Holly Jenkins, Violin – Baltimore Symphony Orchestra

-• Kangwon Kim, Violin – Madison Bach Soloists
+• Kangwon Kim, Violin – Madison Bach Musicians

 • Jonathan Ong, Co-Director, Violin – Verona Quartet and Oberlin Conservatory